Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

     ```

 <a name="langdetect"></a>
-## Detect Language
+## Detect language

-To detect the language from sentence:
+To detect the language from sentence, follow the steps below:

 1. Construct NaturalLanguageProcess on OnCreate(), and connect the NLP service on init of app: